 School has access to an NHS and independent consultant speech and language therapist, physiotherapist and occupational therapist, who assess and evaluate pupil programmes.
 In addition, we hold regular wheelchair clinics which provide parents with ease of access to advice.
-Our NHS speech and language therapist also advises on feeding programmes and the development of oro-motor skills.
+Our NHS speech and language therapist and dieticians also advise on feeding programmes and the development of oro-motor skills.

-In addition, school employs an independent speech and language therapist, for 1.5 days per week, to focus on specific pupils and targeted interventions.
+In addition, school employs an independent speech and language therapist, for 1 day per week, to focus on specific pupils and targeted interventions.

 The emotional health and wellbeing of our pupils is monitored by all staff.
 Everyone has their part to play at PCHS & C in promoting positive mental health and well-being within our community.
 There are particular staff who are well placed to provide support and guidance within their specific role and responsibilities.
-For our pupils, well-being, positive mental health and promoting the welfare of all our young people falls within our wider safeguarding culture and any issues of well-being or mental health should be initially discussed with the Designated Safeguarding Lead (DSL) Jenny Bayliss Deputy Headteacher or deputy DSL Alison McConville, Family Liaison Officer(FLO).
-Both staff are Mental Health First Aiders.
-J Bayliss, is the Designated Senior Mental Health Lead.
+For our pupils, well-being, positive mental health and promoting the welfare of all our young people falls within our wider safeguarding culture and any issues of well-being or mental health should be initially discussed with the Designated Safeguarding Lead (DSL) Claire Endersby Assistant Headteacher or Deputy DSLs Debra Grogan (Head teacher), Jo Chatburn (Acting Deputy Head teacher)

+and Alison McConville, Family Liaison Officer(FLO).
+Several staff are Mental Health First Aiders.
+Alison McConville is currently the Designated Senior Mental Health Lead.
 A number of staff have trained as Mental Health Champions.
 As an SLT we consider the well-being of staff and pupils at our weekly SLT meetings.
 School works closely with ELCAS professionals.
 In addition to our restorative approach to support emotional well - being we have used the Thrive approach since September 2018.
 PCHSC uses a trauma informed approach.